 Unlike some cities, Dickinson isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Dickinson are a mix of both white- and blue-collar jobs.
-Overall, Dickinson is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dickinson who work in office and administrative support (16.31%), sales jobs (9.40%), and management occupations (7.54%).
+Overall, Dickinson is a city of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Dickinson who work in office and administrative support (15.29%), sales jobs (10.18%), and management occupations (6.74%).

-The percentage of people in Dickinson who are college-educated is somewhat higher than the average US community of 21.84%: 25.21% of adults in Dickinson have at least a bachelor's degree.
+The education level of Dickinson citizens is a little higher than the average for US cities and towns: 24.88% of adults in Dickinson have at least a bachelor's degree.